 College Mental Health Practice - Dr. Richard Eichler - 1 session - This course focuses on college mental health services with an emphasis on the developmental and contextual issues unique to treating adolescents and young adults in a short term outpatient setting.
 The course includes coverage of such topics as the complexities of residence life, separation from parents, and the usual late adolescent ambivalence about treatment.

 Geriatrics - Dr. Brett Rutherford - 6 sessions - This course covers the pathophysiology, phenomenology, and treatment of late life neuropsychiatric disorders.
 The course focuses on common issues such as the diagnosis and management of memory disorders and late life depression.

-Legal Issues & Ethics in Psychiatry - Drs.
-Paul Appelbaum, David Strauss and David Lowenthal - 7 sessions - This course deals with the critical legal issues that affect the treatment of psychiatric patients, including the insanity defense, involuntary hospitalization, informed consent, confidentiality, malpractice and the dangerous patient.
+Seminar in Applied Psychiatric Ethics- Drs.
+David Strauss and David Lowenthal - 1 session - This represents Part II in the course series that deals with the critical legal issues that affect the treatment of psychiatric patients, including the insanity defense, involuntary hospitalization, informed consent, confidentiality, malpractice and the dangerous patient.

 Models for Integrating Systems of Care - Drs.
 Stephanie LeMelle and Jean-Marie Bradford - 4 sessions - These are second in the series of lectures that reviews care of people with severe mental illness in the community.
 This series will focus on systems of care and integrated services.
 Topics will include: co-occurring disorders treatment (both substance related and medical), treatment and mental health issues in the criminal justice system, and patient and family advocacy.